-Many camera shutters only sync flash at up to 1/200 second (specs, Flash Sync Speed, also called X sync).
-Any time you see a problem like this, just reduce your shutter speed, so that it does not exceed maximum flash sync speed (in your camera's specs).
+Many camera shutters only sync flash at up to about 1/200 second.
+Any time you see a problem like this, just reduce your shutter speed, so that it does not exceed maximum flash sync speed (in your camera's specs for Flash Sync Speed, also called X sync).
 This is what maximum sync speed is, it is a shutter situation, about when that shutter is fully open.
 Maximum sync speed is NOT a property of the electronic flash.
 Instead it is simply the fastest focal plane shutter speed that the front curtain is fully open, and the rear curtain has not started to close (slit is open wide enough to provide a full open frame for the flash).
 But sometimes radio triggers add a delay which causes the same maximum sync problems (to diagnose, try flash with and without the radio trigger.
-Also then it might just be time for new batteries in the radio trigger).
+Also it might just be time for new batteries in the radio trigger).

 The black band you see above may not always be fully black, you might see something in it if there is enough ambient to show it, but the band area will block the flash.
-The darker band may not always even be very noticeable in bright sun, the bright ambient will illuminate that area pretty well.
-FWIW, if this were a FX camera shooting DX crop, that might crop a narrow dark band off, so it might get away with a slightly faster shutter speed than if shooting full frame.
+The darker band may not always even be noticeable in bright sun, the bright ambient will illuminate that area pretty well.
+FWIW, if this were a full frame camera shooting into a cropped format, that might crop a narrow dark band off, so it might get away with a slightly faster shutter speed than if shooting full frame.
 The two shutters appear about the same speed here, but the FX shutter has to travel 1.5x greater distance than the DX shutter.

 Both cameras use the same 24-70 mm lens at the same 70 mm focal length.
-So yes, this example also shows the difference in the DX and FX view with the same lens - The DX view appears as a telephoto illusion (frame cropped smaller by smaller sensor, but then also necessarily enlarged more to view at the same size again), and the FX view is more wide angle (not cropped).
+So yes, this example also shows the difference in the DX and FX view with the same lens.
+The DX view appears as a telephoto illusion (frame cropped smaller by smaller sensor, but then also necessarily enlarged more to view at the same size again), and the FX view is more wide angle (not cropped).